amaan-k/CS1XA3/Project01/README.md

 chmod +x CS1XA3/Project01/project_analyze.sh
 ./CS1XA3/Project01/project_analyze arg1 arg2 ...

-The file is interactive and takes a user given input and does functions based on the user input.
+-The file is interactive and takes a user given input and does functions based on the user input.

 ## Feature 01 - File Type Count